 For the following few decades, there would be tension in French-American relations.
 They would have even more difficulty preserving their colonies in Asia and Africa as a result.

 As a cargo ship became stranded in the Suez Canal, the Suez Canal situation was once again brought to light.
-Due to poor weather preventing passage in the Suez Canal on March 25, 2021, a large cargo ship by the name of “Ever Given” became stopped close to the southern end of the canal.
+Due to poor weather preventing passage in the Suez Canal on March 25, 2021, a large cargo ship named “Ever Given” stopped close to the canal’s southern end.

-On March 29, 2021, a week after it became stuck in one of the world’s most vital waterways and prevented other ships from passing through, this container ship was released from the Suez Canal.
+On March 29, 2021, a week after it became stuck in one of the world’s most vital waterways and prevented other ships from passing, this container ship was released from the Suez Canal.
+The event of Egypt’s Suez Canal being blocked by a colossal container ship is of notable significance.